Renuk9390/ChatGPTvsGoogleGemini/README.md

     examiners' cited paragraphs that may diminish the novelty of a given prior art.
 ## Overview

-This repository contains discussions related to uncommon examples in European examinations and user experiences with ChatGPT and Gemini.
-Below, we provide detailed explanations on specific aspects of examiner's citations.
+This repository contains code, data, and also discussions related to uncommon examples in European examinations and user experiences with ChatGPT and Gemini.

 ## Uncommon Examples in Examiner's Citations